 Phalaenopsis orchid is such a trendy flowering plant to have at home.
 You can spot its big-sized, long-lasting flowers in a lot of interior design magazines.

 Although orchids are generally famous for being difficult to grow, phalaenopsis orchid is a popular indoor flower for beginners.
 They enjoy indirect sunlight and can tolerate low light conditions.
-Like every kind of epiphytes, this type of orchid requires a special potting material like bark chips or ground fir tree bark mixed with charcoal to control water.
+Like every kind of epiphyte, this type of orchid requires a special potting material like bark chips or ground fir tree bark mixed with charcoal to control water.
 Water it in the morning and your plant should be good.

 7. Lipstick plant

-Lipstick plant is famous for its glossy foliage and unusual flowers.
+The lipstick plant is famous for its glossy foliage and unusual flowers.
 From a brownish-red bud emerges a scarlet blossom.
 This elaborate display is reminiscent of an open lipstick.

 Exotic as it is, it is extremely easy to care for.
 Well-drained, airy soil mixed with liquid fertilizer makes a good potting mixture.
 Light is the crucial element for its growth and blooming.
 Get your plant under high to medium sunlight and you will be rewarded with stunning red flowers.
 Water it only when the top few inches from the soil surface get dry.